r9d7/destructuring-with-variable-declaration-assignment/README.md

   // do stuff with `matchingUser`

-  // Since the variable `err` was declared with `let` above, here it doesn't need to be declared specifically [err, const isValidPassword] = await to(fake_validatePassword(
+  // Since the variable `err` was declared with `let` above, here it can just be reassigned [err, const isValidPassword] = await to(fake_validatePassword(
     matchingUser.encryptedPassword,
     payload.password